Elemental Shaman PvP Guide for WotLK Classic

 Elemental Shaman PvP Rotation

-- Keep an eye on your Mana pool, as it is also easily possible to lose due to running out of Mana.
-Make sure you drink if enemies are trying to hide away from you, in order to force them to return, and keep your totems behind pillars and similar line-of-sight blockers in order to make them harder to kill.
+- Keep an eye on your Mana pool, as it is possible to lose due to running out of Mana.
+You can try to drink if enemies are trying to hide away from you, in order to force them to return, and a well placed Thunderstorm can often leave key enemies completely exposed!

 Elemental Shaman PvP Best in Slot Gear, Gems, and Enchants